-These delicious dutch oven carnitas make for the best tacos ever PERIOD.
+These delicious carnitas de puerco (pork carnitas) make for the best tacos ever PERIOD.
 At least according to my family that is.
 But seriously, my kids adore it, and I enjoy making it for them even more.
 Onion, garlic, Mexican spices and seasonings, and a not-so-secret meat tenderizer combine to create juicy, tangy shredded pork with rich, authentic flavor.
-The prep is quick, and then you leave it on the stove to slow cook for a few hours before returning to the juiciest, most delicious pork carnitas!
+The prep is quick, and then you leave it on the stove to slow cook for a few hours before returning to the juiciest, most delicious carnitas de puerco!
 If you enjoy this recipe you’ll have to check out my barbacoa recipe next!

 However, different regions in the country will have their own take on carnitas.